mozilla/www.ccadb.org/cas/fields.md

 <li>EV Code Signing Audit</li>
 </ol>
-For each applicable audit, the following information must be provided, and must meet the root store requirements and the requirements of [section 5.1 of the CCADB Policy][CCADB-Policy].
+For each applicable audit, the following information must be provided, and must meet the individual Root Store requirements and the requirements of [section 5.1 of the CCADB Policy][CCADB-Policy].
 <table border="1">
 <tr valign="top"><th>Field Name</th><th>What to Enter</th></tr>